swiftlang/swift/docs/proposals/rejected/ClassConstruction.rst

 .. warning:: This proposal was rejected, though it helped in the design of the final Swift 1 initialization model.

-Objective-C's “designated initializers pattern seems at first to create a great deal of complication.
+Objective-C's "designated initializers pattern seems at first to create a great deal of complication.
 However, designated initializers are simply the only sane response to Objective-C's initialization rules, which are the root cause of the complication.